-On top of school disruptions, kids lost extra-curricular activities and time with their friends – all of these things are critical to their development.
-It's had an enormous negative impact on children’s mental health.
+School, extra-curricular activities and time with their friends are critical to their development.
+The loss of these have had an enormous negative impact on children’s mental health.

 Read on for information that has been fact-checked and verified by Ontario experts.